Yasm defines a set of

 code.
 In each of these cases they will silently do the wrong thing.

-(or ALIGN
+ALIGNB (or ALIGN with a

-) can be used within structure
+second argument of RESB 1) can be used within structure

 definitions: